Crafting with Damaged Books: How to Make a Secret Book Safe

 - Metal straightedge

-I wanted to keep a few of the front pages in tact to show the copy-write date and an illustration.
+I wanted to keep a few of the front pages in tact to show the copyright date and an illustration.
 I covered the front cover and those pages plus one page with plastic wrap.

 I used Mod Podge, a decoupage medium, and a paint brush to seal the three edges.
 Make sure you saturate them with approximately three coats.
 Allow the Mod Podge to dry (about 15 minutes), meanwhile set something heavy on top of the book to create pressure.